 to find a John Foy office near you

 You may be able to show that a dog is dangerous or vicious in other ways, even if it did not bite anyone.
-But, a history of biting people is perhaps the easiest way to show that a dog is dangerous.
+But, a history of biting people is perhaps the easiest way to prove that a dog is dangerous.

 - Charging at people or animals

-- Growling or snarling
+- Excessive growling or snarling